Nitish05/Multi-Robot-Naviagtion-Using-Centralized-and-Decentralized-Monte-Carlo-Tree-Search/README.md

-# Multi-Robot Navigation Using Centralized and Decentralized Monte Carlo Tree Search
+# Multi-Robot Navigation in Dynamic Environments Using Centralized and Decentralized Monte Carlo Tree Search

 🚀 **A comparative study of centralized vs. decentralized Monte Carlo Tree Search (MCTS) for multi-robot navigation in Gazebo simulation.**